worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 }
 ```

-The first function, `angleBetween()`, uses JavaScript's [`Math.atan2()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/atan2) to determine the angle between two points.
+The first function, `angleBetween()`, uses JavaScript's [`Math.atan2()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/atan2) to determine the angle two points make with the horizontal.
 The second function, `pointAt()`, uses sines and cosines to determine the point at a certain distance and angle.

 Next, we'll add two custom components: